strangerstudios/pmpro-proration/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==
+= .3.1 =
+* BUG FIX: Added a check to the filter of pmpro_checkout_level to bail if no level.

 = .3 =
 * IMPORTANT NOTE: The logic and math for prorating has been updated.
 See the changelog below and our blog post here (https://www.paidmembershipspro.com/proration-add-on-update-v-3/) for more information.
 * BUG FIX/ENHANCEMENT: Now using the subtotal (pretax amount) when calculating credits for prorating.